 And it was very far from over.
 Over the next 16 years, Hampden repeatedly made threats to Wallace and the people involved in the competition, including one of the referees.

 Hampden sent letters to people who knew Wallace and accused Wallace of being a liar.
 Wallace’s wife also received threats of murder.
-For this offense, Hampden was imprisoned 3 months.
+For this offense, Hampden was imprisoned for three months.
 But once free, he returned to his behavior again.

 After that, Hampden committed various offenses that led him to get involved with the law numerous times: